 Nathan attended The University of Texas at Austin earning a degree in Music Education.
 While at The University of Texas, he was a member of the Symphony Orchestra, Wind Ensemble, Opera, Wind Symphony, Symphony Band, Percussion Ensemble, Longhorn Band, and Marimba Band.
 Alongside Dr. Tiffany Galus he helped pioneer the UT LIVE!
 Livestreams, creating graphics, and leading the videography.

 He studied percussion under Dr. Thomas Burritt & Tony Edwards, both world-renowned artists, and performers.
 He was a member of the 2016 PAS International Percussion Ensemble Competition winning collegiate ensemble with The University of Texas at Austin.
 Mr. Zamora studied conducting under Jerry Junkin, Dr. Tiffany Galus, and Dr. Scott Hanna.
 He was also a member of the Guardians Drum Corps Front Ensemble and has performed with the Austin Symphony Orchestra and the Cedar Park Winds.

-Mr. Zamora has worked with different programs in the area such as Westlake HS, John Paul Stevens HS, Austin High, and The Ann Richards School for Young Women Leaders.
+Mr. Zamora has worked with different programs such as Westlake HS, John Paul Stevens HS, Austin High, and The Ann Richards School for Young Women Leaders.
 He also helps lead the UT Conducting Workshop in Austin, Texas.
-In his spare time he serves as the Operations Specialist at Ultimate Drill Book, member of the KeepMakingMusic team, creates virtual performance with KeepMakingMusic and loves to play foot golf.
+In his spare time, he serves as the Operations Specialist at Ultimate Drill Book, is a member of the KeepMakingMusic team, creates virtual performances with KeepMakingMusic, and loves to play footgolf.